parkermmr/EGB242/EGB242_A2_Report_G98.md

 #### MATLAB Implementation
 By transmitting this impulse signal through the channel using the provided channel function, we obtain \( h(t) \) :

+** LEAVE FOR PARKER **

 #### Results
 Plot and compare the frequency responses.

+#### Analysis
+Provide a mathematical analysis, qualatative and quantative.
+Use logic and reasoning as a basis and pull on references if needed.

+#### Limitations
+Discuss the limitations of the Dirac Delta in practical applications and why signals like chirp can be better.
+Use logic and reasoning as a basis and pull on references if needed.

 ### 1.4 Noise Reduction Application